ryandash/TVDB-IDs-To-MyAnimeList-IDs/README.md

 Example: https://ryandash.github.io/MyAnimeList-IDs-To-TVDB-IDs/api/thetvdb/361957.json

 Does not support TheTVDB.com Movie IDs currently WIP.
 Only supports Series, Season, and Episode currently.
-Will not support TheTVDB.com List IDs
+Will not support TheTVDB.com List IDs or any other IDs really

 <!---counts-start--->
 ### TVDB → MAL Mapping Stats